rupanshi1627-create/30-days_PYTHON_challenge/README.md

 30 Days Python Interview Preparation Challenge

-Are you confused about what to study in Python, where to start, and how to become interview-ready?

-You’re not alone.

-Many beginners struggle with:

-Too many resources
-No clear direction
-Learning concepts but not knowing how to apply them

-That’s exactly why this repository exists.

 WHAT IS THIS REPOSITORY?

 This is a structured 30-day Python challenge designed to take you from: